 When to Till a Garden

 Before you can learn how to till a garden, you need to know when to till a garden.
 For most people, the best time for tilling dirt is in the spring.
 Before tilling your soil, you must wait for two things: the soil must be dry enough and warm enough.
-If you do not wait for these two things, you may be causing more harm than good to your soil and plants.
+If you don’t wait for these two things, you may be causing more harm than good to your soil and plants.

 To see if your soil is dry enough, pick up a handful and squeeze it.
 If the ball of soil in your hand falls apart when poked, the soil is dry enough.
 If it stays together in a ball, the soil is too wet for tilling.